 $3.
 Hire a Good Contractor or Designer

 Your contractor or home designer can make or break your dream project.
 Many modular furniture manufacturers in Pune offer consultation and professional services to get the job done correctly.
 You can even:

 - Ask your neighbors.

 - Take advice from friends and family members.

 - Consult your real estate agent.
 They have a world of useful knowledge that is often underestimated.

 - Check online resources on the subject.

-- If you know someone in your local housing department, ask for their expertise and contacts.
+- Ask for their expertise and contacts if you know someone in your local housing department.

 Once you are confident of your research findings, a few more steps remain to be taken before you can start your home renovation project.

 - Ask for references: Create a shortlist of the most promising choices from your research.
 Reach out to them and ask for references.
 You want to be sure that your contractor or designer comes with the necessary reputation.

 - Reach out to previous clients: Be thorough in your background checks.
 Reach out to some of the referees and ask them about their experiences.
 Ask questions about any surprises that might have come up during the project and how the contractor resolved them.